LivelyDismay/tempus-maledictum/faq.md

 #### Can I add/remove [x] mod?

-If you have to ask, then the answer is no. If you want to learn, please use the #tempus-rule-11 channel in [my Discord server](https://discord.gg/yABEjwB).
-DO NOT use the #tempus-support channel for questions about altering the modlist.
+If you have to ask, then the answer is no. DO NOT use the #tempus-support channel for questions about altering the modlist.

 ---